Botley West Solar Farm

 The developer proposing the Botley West Solar Farm believe it is large enough to be considered a ‘Nationally Significant Infrastructure Project’, which means it will be determined by a government appointed Planning Inspector – a brief summary of the process is as follows.

-- The applicant is first required to consult with a range of people including the local community and relevant public authorities – the formal consultation is now underway and runs to 8 February 2024 – there’s more information on the Botley West Solar Farm website
+1. The applicant is first required to consult with a range of people including the local community and relevant public authorities – the formal consultation took place earlier in 2024 – there’s more information on the Botley West Solar Farm website

-- After this, they can submit the application and a government appointed Planning Inspector will determine if the application is suitable to go froward to a public examination.
+2. After this, they can submit the application and a government appointed Planning Inspector will determine if the application is suitable to go forward to a public examination.

 The full process is explained here on the government’s website.